bzaar/prolog/README.md

 *   Lean: XProlog runtime DLL is just 31K.
 That's all you need to run a compiled Prolog program.

+*   Thread safe:
-*   Thread safe: no global variables anywhere.
-Any number of queries can be running against one prolog program.
-Any number of Prolog programs can run independently at the same time.
+    *   Any number of queries can be running against one prolog program at any time.
+    *   Any number of Prolog programs can run independently at the same time.
+    *   No global variables anywhere.

 *   Unit test driven from inception.